 Are darker nipples common during pregnancy?

 The areola, the hyper-pigmented area surrounding the nipple, often becomes darker during pregnancy and it is a common side effect.
 Most women find that their breasts change in some way throughout pregnancy.
-As well as darkening, you nipples could become larger and your breasts may increase in size or become tender.
-Some women find their nipples develop bumps which are called Montgomery’s tubercles.
+As well as darkening, your nipples could become larger and your breasts may increase in size or become tender.
+Some women find their nipples develop bumps on the areolas which are called Montgomery’s tubercles.
 These bumps are sebaceous (oil) glands which lubricate the nipple to ease the process of breastfeeding and protect your baby from germs.

 What causes nipple darkening during pregnancy?